Seebach, Mühlhausen

 Seebach (/de/) is a village and a rural quarter of the town of Mühlhausen in Thuringia, central Germany.
 It lies on the right side of the Unstrut river.

 Geography

 Location

-Seebach lies to the north of the Seebach, a left-sided tributary of the Unstrut coming from Niederdorla, at an altitude of between 190 m and 195 m above NN.
+Seebach lies to the north of the Seebach, a left-bank tributary of the Unstrut coming from Niederdorla, at an altitude of between 190 m and 195 m above NN.
 The highest elevations within the Seebach terrain are the Kobenberg (213.6 m above NN) in the south and the Kahler Berg (208.1 m above NN) in the southwest.

 Geology

 The near-surface geological subsoil of the hilly farmland around Seebach is characterised by the rocks of the Gypsum Keuper and the Bunte Mergel (Middle Keuper).
 The mostly clayey rocks are overlain by thick loess loam layers, especially on the hilltops.
 In the broad Unstrut valley in the east, alluvial loams are exposed.